jscancella/bagging/README.md

 ## Documentation
 We strive to have great documentation!
-Thus this file follows recommendations from https://www.divio.com/blog/documentation/ Editors and grammer aficionados are welcome and encouraged to edit this content to make it even better!
+Thus this file follows recommendations from https://www.divio.com/blog/documentation/ Editors and grammar aficionados are welcome and encouraged to edit this content to make it even better!
 See "Helping Contribute" below.

 ### Explanation
 #### What is a "bag"?
 A "bag" is a way to transfer files from one location to another and verify that the files sent are complete (you received exactly what you were supposed to receive), and that they are correct (none of the bits have changed).
 While many people use "bags" for other purposes, they are tangential to the purpose of file transfer.

 #### What is a typical use case for a bag?
 Typically you need to send files out of band (i.e. not using the internet) and you need to ensure that all the files are received correctly.
-Usually this is due to the amount of files being transfered is very large, the internet connection is too slow or unreliable, or there is no physical connection to the internet.
+Usually this is due to the amount of files being transferred is very large, the internet connection is too slow or unreliable, or there is no physical connection to the internet.

 #### What is fetching?
 To save on transferring all the files (or multiple copies of the same file) you can use a fetch.txt file.
 This special file lists where those other files are located on the internet.
 This library does not handle trying to retrieve these files due to the complicated nature of retrieving files over the internet.